Bernt Ivar Eidsvig: Bishop

-Pope John Paul II appointed Eidsvig Bishop of Oslo on 11 July 2005.
+Pope Benedict XVI appointed Eidsvig Bishop of Oslo on 11 July 2005.
 The announcement was delayed to the symbolic date of 29 July, the memorial day of Norway's patron saint, St. Olav.
 Eidsvig was the first Canon of Klosterneuburg to be appointed bishop since 1913, when the monastery Pastor Friedrich Gustav Piffl was appointed Archbishop of Vienna.
 On 22 October 2005, he received his episcopal consecration in the Lutheran Trinity Church, opened to the Catholic community by the Norwegian Church for the occasion, and then was installed in St. Olav Cathedral.
 The consecration mass was broadcast on the Internet (Web TV) via www.katolsk.no.
-Eidsvig is the third Norwegian-born Catholic bishop in Norway since the Reformation, after Olaf Offerdahl (consecrated 6 April 1930, died 7 October 1930) and John Willem Gran (consecrated 24 March 1963, died 20 March 2008).
+Eidsvig is the third Norwegian-born Catholic bishop in Norway since the Reformation, after Olaf Offerdahl (consecrated in 1930 and died half a year later) and John Willem Gran (consecrated 1963, died 2008).

-He has also been a staff member of the Catholic journal St. Olav.

-He was named Apostolic Administrator of the Territorial Prelature of Trondheim on 8 June 2009, upon the resignation of Bishop Georg Müller, which in 2010 he explained had come as the result of a charge of child sexual abuse against Müller.
+Eidsvig was named Apostolic Administrator of the Territorial Prelature of Trondheim on 8 June 2009, upon the resignation of Bishop Georg Müller, who had left office as the result of child sex abuse charges.
 His term as Apostolic Administrator ended on 3 October 2020 with the consecration of the new Bishop–Prelate of Trondheim.

+On 16 July 2025, Pope Leo XIV accepted Eidsvig's resignation as the Bishop of Oslo, he was succeeded by the Coadjutor Bishop of Oslo, Fredrik Hansen.